jsr6720/goodreads-csv-to-md/posts/2018-06-20-all-i-really-need-to-know-i-learned-in-kindergarten.md

 ## My Review 3/5

+### Date Read
+Empty

+### Date Added
+2018/06/20

-Fun read with nuggets of wisdeom contained in chapters.<br/><br/>One or two will jump out and grab you.
+My Thoughts: Fun read with nuggets of wisdeom contained in chapters.<br/><br/>One or two will jump out and grab you.
 Watch out.

 ---